HannahSuarez/hannahsuarez.github.io/_posts/2021-02-07-YAML_OpenVPN_Logging.md

 Deploy file integrity monitoring of the following critical locations, but will ultimately depend on where configs are placed.

+Where to obtain OpenVPN log file:

+**Linux:**

+The OpenVPN log file is defined on the `/etc/openvpn/server.conf`.
+The verbosity of the log is also defined in the `server.conf` file.

+There will also be authentication process, such as preauthorization, authentication, enrollment events, and messages stating in `“/var/log/messages”` in addition to the OpenVPN log file.

+**Windows**

+`\Program Files\OpenVPN\log` and `C:\Program Files\OpenVPN\config\`

 ```
 #Linux server config example
 /etc/openvpn/server.conf